KlausJackson/Quan-Ly-Ghi-Chu/README.md

 ### MVVM (main branch)

-This will be updated to use all API endpoints from [Task Manager](https://github.com/KlausJackson/Task-Manager).
+This won't be updated.
+It's not finished, it only has auth features for now.

 ```bash
 lib/